dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### The neuromythology of Parkinson's Disease.
 - **year:** 2004
 - **url:** <https://www.semanticscholar.org/paper/5ed2cfd9c413bea79766008bab4da7efb0192df1>
-- **abstract:** S2 TL;DR: Over the last century three central points have become the orthodox dogma accepted and taught by those who study Parkinson's Disease, and the authors are beginning to enter an era in which they must look critically at the current evidence to decide whether each dictum can be sustained.
+- **abstract:** *TL;DR:* Over the last century three central points have become the orthodox dogma accepted and taught by those who study Parkinson's Disease, and the authors are beginning to enter an era in which they must look critically at the current evidence to decide whether each dictum can be sustained.
 - **journal:** Parkinsonism & related disorders
 - **volume:** 10 5
 - **pages:** 319-22